b-alramlawi/map-mark-api/README.md

 5. Begin the enchantment with `npm start`.

 Discover the secrets of Map Mark API, chart your mystical journey, and bookmark the wonders of the world.

-## Be a Part of the Guild 🪙

-We invite fellow wizards to join our guild.
-Share your mystical insights, suggest new incantations, or weave your own spells to enhance Map Mark API.

-## License

-This project is enchanted under the [MIT License](LICENSE).